brotego/attached-mag/README.md

 ## Deployment

 - Frontend: Deployed on Vercel
-- Strapi: Deployed on DigitalOcean
+- Strapi: Deployed on DigitalOcean # Attatched-Mag